 - If the other driver was at fault in causing the accident, he would be liable for compensating any injured victim—and you for your vehicle damage.

 - If the person who borrowed your vehicle was uninsured, you could be liable for all of the damages.
 This means that you could face personal liability if the amount owed is more than your insurance limits.

 This assumes that the person you lent the vehicle to is not someone excluded from coverage under your vehicle insurance policy.
 In addition, if the person took your vehicle without your permission, his own insurance policy could be primarily liable, and you most likely would not be responsible for any damages.

-Did a friend or family member use your vehicle and get into a crash?
+Did a friend or family member use your vehicle and get into a car crash in Henderson or the Las Vegas area?
 Did you suffer damages to your vehicle or your property?
-Call our firm at 866-299-0558 to schedule a free consultation with our experienced legal team who would be happy to answer your questions about your legal responsibilities and options.
+Contact us online or call our firm directly at 866-299-0558 to schedule a free consultation with our experienced legal team.
+We are happy to answer your questions about your legal responsibilities and options.